-To deliver effective software demos that convert into sales, you need at least three things: a clear understanding of your target audience, a compelling story that resonates with users, and a reliable demo platform for presenting demo content.
+You need at least three things to deliver effective software demos that convert into sales: a clear understanding of your target audience, a compelling story that resonates with users, and a reliable demo platform for presenting demo content.
 A rock-solid and versatile demo platform gives you more control, reduces errors, and is easier to adapt to new use cases.

 Do Not: Install Software on Laptops

 Any time users want to do a training session on their own laptops, you are asking for trouble.
 There are countless ways this can go wrong.
 Restrictive corporate policies, VPNs, odd software configurations, insufficient hardware specs, untested OS versions, and dozens of other factors can throw a monkey wrench into your carefully crafted training curriculum.
 One of the first things I realized when teaching training workshops was that we needed to get full control over the student’s workstation.
 Fortunately, this is a lot easier in the cloud because you can provision everything on demand.

 Do Not: Use a Shared Cloud Account for Training